How to write, type, listen, dictate, and use Siri in Cantonese on Apple Computers, MacBooks, and macOS.

 You can now select your input method in the top-right.

-Cantonese typing (Jyutping, Yale, IPA), is not installed by default on Apple's Mac computers.
+Cantonese typing (Jyutping, Yale), is not installed by default on Apple's Mac computers.

 To input Chinese by dictating Cantonese to your Apple computer: